 Fever in infants under 1 month old

 Children in this age group who have a fever are hospitalized for testing and treatment because their risk of having a serious infection is high.
 Testing typically includes blood and urine tests, a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture), and sometimes a chest x-ray Chest Imaging Chest imaging studies include X-rays Computed tomography (CT) CT angiography Magnetic resonance imaging (MRI) read more .
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture), and sometimes a chest x-ray Chest Imaging Chest imaging studies include X-rays Computed tomography (CT) CT angiography Magnetic resonance imaging (MRI) read more .
 Stool tests are done in newborns who have diarrhea.